nairuzabulhul/KeyPlexer/README.md

  [ ] Bind the program to a file with an icon

  [ ] Add colors to the server menu --linux

-# TODO:
-# Sanitize the loggs
-# Handle closing sockets properly
-# if the server disconnets (add another conduiton for that )
-# TO-DO
  [ ] Encrypt traffic accross the network using AES encryption

  [ ] Detect virtual environment